Chapter 1:

 His face lit up.
 “Really?
 You promise!?”

 Before Fiann could protest further, she rose to her feet.
-The door creaked open, and the familiar smell of their home gave way to Krastas, stagnant water and the distant waft of fresh bread.
+The door creaked open, and the familiar smell of their home was replaced by stagnant water and the distant waft of fresh bread.

 * * *

-He hasn’t noticed the stain.
-Please, don’t notice the stain.
-An uncomfortable silence filled the entry hall, broken up only by the tick of a clock somewhere deeper inside.
+He hasn’t noticed the stain, right?
+Please, don’t notice the stain… An awkward silence filled the entry hall, broken up only by the tick of a clock somewhere deeper inside.

-“You’re late,” he said, his voice completely flat.
+“You’re late,” he said.
+His voice was completely flat.
 “Lady Rustes was kept waiting.
 Your compensation will reflect this… delay.”

 “We—” Laufa stammered. “...Right.”

 We weren’t late.
-Laufa swallowed the retort.
-It was an argument she knew she couldn’t win.
-She gave a stiff nod, dropping her gaze to the polished floor.
+Laufa swallowed her response.
+She knew she couldn’t win that argument.
+Instead, she gave a stiff nod, dropping her eyes to the polished floor.
 The attendant pressed a handful of coins into her palm.
 She clenched her fist around them, they felt insultingly light.

-On the descent, her steps quickened, her frustration catapulted her down the mountain.
+On the descent, her steps quickened.
 She just wanted to escape the stuffy, silent judgement of the Uppercity as soon as she possibly could.

-Rounding a bend, a public square opened up.
+Finally, rounding a bend, a public square opened up.
 The air was thick with the murmurs of a festival crowd.
 Men bartered over fractured stena gems and Garath specialties.
-She ducked under a father’s arm as he hoisted his child up for a better view.
+She ducked under a father’s arm as he raised his child up for a better view.
 Feet shuffled, and shoulders jostled against her.

-A booming voice hushed the crowd of commoners.
+A booming voice hushed the crowd.
 On an altar, an Archbishop stood, wrapped in embroidered, crimson robes.

 His wrinkled hands stretched towards the summit above. “...Cast your gaze upon the sacred Wall, where five centuries past, our blessed Kres’thar first harnessed the raw power of manra!”